whyareyr/noteify/README.md

-# NoteGenius - AI-Powered Notes App
+# Noteify - AI-Powered Notes App

-NoteGenius is a modern note-taking application that combines the power of AI with a clean, intuitive interface.
+Noteify is a modern note-taking application that combines the power of AI with a clean, intuitive interface.
 Create, organize, and automatically summarize your notes with the help of artificial intelligence.

 ## Features